General Truck Pull Rules

 16. Judge’s decision is final in all classes.
 Judge has option to re-pull all 1st pulls.

 17. Rain out: A session of pulling is official if 1/2 of the advertised classes are completed.
 A class will be considered official when 2/3 of the vehicles have pulled.
 Any classes not completed for any reason will be considered a rain out.
-TRACK OFFICAL(S) will determine if a class is a rain out.
+Promoter will determine if a class is a rain out.

 18. If vehicle has open top or roll bar, a helmet with face shield is required.
 All vehicles must have a windshield.